 You’ll have to do this on your server.
 Make sure you backup your databases first.
 Then run a repair and optimize on all tables in all your databases.
 You can also contact technical support at your hosting provider for assistance.

 And WPMU DEV also has published a great list of tips for cleaning up your WordPress site including basic SQL commands that can help optimize WordPress.

 I use and recommend WP-Sweep for deleting post revisions (which can quickly accumulate!) as well as any drafts or comments that are spam, unapproved, or in the trash bin.

 Remember to check whether any plugin you choose is compatible with your current version of WordPress.

 13. Activate a Content Delivery Network (CDN)

 A content delivery network delivers web content based on a user’s location.
 In other words, a web page is delivered from a content delivery server closest to that visitor.
 Because the content is served based on locale, the website loads up fairly quickly, which dramatically improves the user experience.

-Earlier this year we activated the free version of CloudFlare to help reduce page load time for our website.
 The performance boost was immediate and it didn’t take long at all to set it up.
-You can learn more about CloudFlare’s CDN including what it is and how to set it up in our case study.
+You can learn more about Cloudflare’s CDN including what it is and how to set it up in our case study.

 - Check your site speed and pinpoint the bottlenecks.